zoogeny/zoogeny/src/api/doc/first-thoughts.md

   - not sure of credible alternatives

 - Consider ChatGPT integration sooner than later

   - Consider how to deal with validation for this case
     - e.g. on-behalf-of kind of situations

+- NOTE on nomenclature:
+  - event: something that happened
+  - activity: consumes both duration and resources
+  - That suggests that I should use the term "activity" for my schedule database and not event